Gary S. May: Controversy

-May has been a member of the Board of Directors for defense contractor Leidos since 2015.
-Succeeding former UC Davis Chancellor Linda Katehi, he has received criticism since taking the position for participating in outside boards.
-His involvement with Leidos—which frequently works with government agencies such as U.S. Immigration and Customs Enforcement, the National Security Agency, United States Border Patrol, and the United States Department of Homeland Security—has prompted criticism from media outlets and students in the Davis community.
+May has been a member of the board of directors of Leidos, a defense contractor, since 2015.
+His involvement with Leidos—which frequently works with government agencies such as U.S. Immigration and Customs Enforcement, the National Security Agency, United States Border Patrol, Veterans Health Administration (VHA), and the United States Department of Homeland Security—has prompted criticism from media outlets and students in the Davis community.